 Manlius Library has a local history section located along the back wall near the Teen Area.
 Delicate historical materials have been given to the Manlius Historical Society for safer keeping.
 Below, find a few local history projects the library has worked on in addition to a listing of materials from other sources.

-Manlius Library was awarded a grant from CLRC, a regional library council located in Syracuse, to pilot a yearbook digitization project.
+In 2016, Manlius Library was awarded a grant from CLRC to pilot a yearbook digitization project.
 In collaboration with the Fayetteville-Manlius School District and the Manlius Historical Society, Manlius Library is scanning yearbooks from Manlius High School, the Manlius School, and the F-M High School.

 Let Your Memories Speak